Table of Contents

 All library programs are open to the public.
 The library system or branch hosting the program may take registration for library programs.
 Registration may not be taken by the business or organization itself.
 The library may require advanced registration in order to limit attendance to a reasonable number or to an appropriate age group.
 When limited space is available, the library may limit registration to Mercer County Library System cardholders.
 Registration requirements and program information are publicized in advance.

 The library staff continuously evaluates program offerings on the basis of their contributions to library service objectives.
-Attendance statistics, patron evaluation, overall quality, funding and public relations are all valuable considerations for continuing or modifying programs.
-(See Attachment F)
+Attendance statistics, patron evaluation, overall quality, funding and public relations are all valuable considerations for continuing or modifying programs (see Library Sponsored Informational Seminars, Attachment F).

 A. Definition of Outreach